Paul Bril

-Paul Bril (1554 – 7 October 1626) was a Flemish painter and printmaker principally known for his landscapes.
+Paul Bril (1553 or 1554 – 7 October 1626) was a Flemish painter and printmaker principally known for his landscapes.
 He spent most of his active career in Rome.
-His Italianate landscapes had a major influence on landscape painting in Italy and Northern Europe.
+His Italianate landscape paintings and drawings had a major influence on 17th century landscape painting in Italy and Northern Europe.
+He is credited as one of the pioneers of the wooded landscape in European art.